 — Patrick Moynihan, Food52, Director of Social Media

 Creating beautiful content that gets you noticed is the goal, but it’s the data that lets you know how it landed.
-With the launch of Reels Insights in-app, brands now have all the metrics they need at their fingertips to output video that resonates.
+With the launch of insights by Dash Hudson for TikTok, YouTube and Instagram Reels, brands now have all the metrics they need at their fingertips to output video that supports your holistic social entertainment strategy.

 Look for similarities of top-performing posts within each individual app to help inform your strategy on how to continue curating a high-performing and visually pleasing feed.